 Children need all the nurturance that both parents can give them.
 They need to be put first by their parents.
 Too many children see themselves as second to the “war” between their parents and unfortunately are caught in the middle of the conflict.

 I dedicate my work with divorcing parents to help reduce the conflict and teach parents to put their own issues aside so they can truly focus on giving their children the best parenting and sense of family possible.
-The services listed below are provided with this in mind.

-However, divorce often has a major impact on adults too.
+Divorce often has a major impact on adults too.
 Whether you are old or young, have young children, or not, divorce is a profound change that requires resilience and coping skills that are different than what we use to get through the usual day-to-day stresses.
 At MyDivorceRecovery.com I regularly post information that is pertinent to recovering from divorce.
 You can also find out about workshops that Dr. Lauren Behrman and I facilitate for adults looking to get back on track after divorce.

 Helping Parents Help Their Children

 Co-Parenting is designed to teach parents communication and decision-making skills.
 It is not therapy but rather utilizes a coaching or training model that is also intended to focus on reducing parental conflict.
 Dr. Zimmerman communicates the results of these visits to parents and attorneys, but does not formerly evaluate either parent or appear in court to testify.